sirwhinesalot/gc-arena/README.md

 SWL_GC_COLLECT(&gc, &ds);
 ```

+Note: the function should only move direct members and should *not* be recursive.
+Moving of the object itself and transitive moves are handled by the garbage collection algorithm.

 ## Underlying Arena

 GCArenas are backed by regular arenas.
 The current arena implementation uses a linked-list of malloc'ed chunks with no size limit.
-Alternative implementations based on fixed-size arenas or using mmap are possible as well, but not yet implemented.
+Alternative implementations based on fixed-size arenas or using mmap are possible as well, but are not implemented for now.

 ## TODO:

-- Need to find a way to lower the 24 byte header to 16 bytes.
+- Need to find a way to lower the 24 byte header to 16 bytes or less.
 - Alignment-handling code is wrong, try to keep your data aligned to 8 bytes for now.
+- Some more convenience macros.